SparrowChang/Machine-learning-project/README.md

 _ = plt.plot()
 ```

-### Create a heat map of the correlation coefficient matrix to see the correlation between the feature variables:
+#### Create a heat map of the correlation coefficient matrix to see the correlation between the feature variables
 ```python
 import seaborn as sns
 pd.set_option('precision',2)